 Copernicus services provide standardised multi-purpose information common to a broad range of application areas relevant to EU policies, many of which are implemented at national or regional levels aiming at sustainability.

 The evolution of these services, through from research to being operational is continuing steadily.
 In each of the service areas, the range of products designed to meet the needs of identifiable groups of users is growing.

-In each thematic area, projects designed to explore the scope for downstream use in specialised areas has been launched, widening the range of GMES products available.
+In each thematic area, projects designed to explore the scope for downstream use in specialised areas have been launched, widening the range of Copernicus products available.